-The Examination Office will register the thesis in the Campus Management System with the preliminary working title, the advisors and the start date.
+The Examination Office will register the start of the Specialization Phase in the Campus Management System.
+As soon as the module Specialization Phase is passed by presenting a talk in the Seminar on Specialization Phase (6 months after starting date) the thesis is registered in Campus Management System with the preliminary working title, the advisors and the start date.
 The deadline for submission of the thesis is calculated by the system and monitored by the Examination Office (12 months after starting date).
 These information are visible for the student in the Campus student portal.